Vivien Keszthelyi

-Vivien Keszthelyi (born 7 December 2000) is a Hungarian racing driver who started her career at the age of 13.
-She is a member of the Audi Sport Racing Academy.
+Vivien Schumacher (née Keszthelyi, born 7 December 2000) is a Hungarian former racing driver.

-Keszthelyi started her professional career in 2014, in the Suzuki Swift Cup Europe series.
-She became the youngest and only female member of Audi Sport Racing Academy in 2015, also becoming the first Hungarian racing driver with factory connection.
-In 2016, she won her first races in an Audi TT in the Central European Zone Trophy, where she won both the sprint and the endurance categories.

-In 2017, Keszthelyi became the youngest Hungarian point scorer in international series, when she competed in the Audi Sport TT Cup.
-In 2018, she finished second in the Audi Sport R8 Cup, making her the youngest female racing driver in the international GT4 championships to finish the season in the top 3.

 Career

-When she first raced in an international competition, she finished third in the absolute and second in the junior category during the racing weekend at the Hungaroring.
-She was able to enter the Swift Cup Europe series with a special license, which was essential for her to compete at the international level at her age.
+Keszthelyi began her career in 2014 at the age of thirteen, entering the Swift Cup Europe series with a special license.
 At the end of the season, she finished third in the junior and sixth in the overall standings.
-The promoter of Swift Cup Austria invited her to one of the races of the competition, where she finished 4th.
+The promoter of Swift Cup Austria invited her to one of the races of the competition, where she finished fourth.

-In her second season in the Swift Cup Europe she finished third in the absolute and second in the junior category.
-In 2016 she was included into the Audi Sport Racing Academy at the age of 15 among the three drivers chosen to be members of the academy.
+In her second season in the Swift Cup Europe, Keszthelyi finished third in the absolute and second in the junior category.
+In 2016, she was included into the Audi Sport Racing Academy at the age of fifteen among the three drivers chosen to be members of the academy.

-Keszthelyi then competed in the Central European Zone Trophy with an Audi TT.
-In her first season she became the D-2000 Hungarian national champion of both the sprint and the endurance category.
+Keszthelyi then competed in the Central European Zone Trophy with an Audi TT in 2016, earning herself a place in Audi's academy programme.
+In her first season, she became the D-2000 Hungarian national champion of both the sprint and the endurance category with race wins in both.

-In 2017, Keszthelyi continued in the Audi TT Cup where she only completed 7 out of 13 races.
+In 2017, Keszthelyi continued in the Audi TT Cup where she only completed seven out of thirteen races.
 She collected 65 points and finished 13th in the championship.

-In 2018 Keszthelyi competed in the Audi Sport Seyffarth R8 LMS Cup with an Audi R8 LMS GT4.
-The 17-year-old delivered consistent performances throughout the season.
-Over the course of the season she collected 3 podiums.
-At the end of the season she was crowned vice-champion overall and champion of the rookie category.
+In 2018, Keszthelyi competed in the Audi Sport Seyffarth R8 LMS Cup with an Audi R8 LMS GT4.
+Over the course of the season, she collected three podiums, finishing runner-up in the overall standings and champion of the rookie category.

 On 2 January 2019, it was confirmed that Keszthelyi would race in the F3 Asian Championship Winter Series.
 She scored 13 points and finished 13th.

 Keszthelyi qualified for W Series as one of two reserve drivers.
-Vivien Keszthelyi replaced Emma Kimilainen in the 2nd round at Zolder and the 3rd round at Misano where she scored her only point of the season.
+Keszthelyi replaced Emma Kimiläinen in the second round at Zolder and the third round at Misano, scoring her only point of the season in the latter.
 Normally a reserve driver, she was promoted to regular driver duties at Round 4 and Round 6.